“My commitment to engaged pedagogy is an expression of political activism... that choice is one that is not politically neutral.”

 bell hooks, Teaching to Transgress

 Culturally sustaining teaching practices are the packaging of the education I deliver.
-As a model to my students, I use African American English to demonstrate modes they can use to retain the beauty of their culture while simultaneously traversing through the grove of the academe.
-In doing so, I have found this method of communicating with students has increased their contributions and highlighted the many ways of knowing prevalent in the people of the learning community.
+Language, as the mediator of meaning, is an apparatus I use to challenge white supremacist norms in academia.
+Often I use African American English during my lectures to demonstrate how students can use their natural ways of speaking to retain the beauty of their culture while traversing through the grove of the academe.
+Additionally, I incorporate languages in addition to English to make room for students from cultures that have historically been estranged from the academy in the United States.
+I have found that this method allows students who may be native speakers of a language in addition to English time to formulate their questions with ease before translating them.
 To support this, I provide multiple ways to complete assignments and demonstrate their learning.
-Inherently, this method of teaching interrogates graphocentric modes, encourages interdisciplinary efforts, and recognizes the body as a text full of knowledge.
-My teaching philosophy honors the body and works against the violence of erasure.
+Inherently, this teaching method interrogates graphocentric modes, encourages interdisciplinary efforts, and recognizes the body as a text full of knowledge.
+My teaching philosophy honors the body, celebrates culture, and works against the canonized violence of erasure indicative of white supremacist teaching praxes.